TheFatPanda97/TheFatPanda97/README.md

 ### Hi there, I'm Shawn - aka [TheFatPanda97][website] 👋

 ## I'm a Dreamer, Developer, Entrepreneur, and Problem Solver!
-- 🔭 I’m currently working on [VIAplanner][viaplanner]!
+- 🔭 &nbsp; I’m currently working on [RSS Bulletin][rss-bulletin]!
-- 🌱 I’m currently learning how to build a mobile application with React Native
+- 🌱 &nbsp; I’m currently learning how to build a web application with firebase
-- 🥅 2020 Goals: Make a MongoDB Atlas Client App with RN
+- 🥅 &nbsp; 2021 Goals: Learn and build an application using AWS
-- ⚡ Fun fact: I can juggle and play the violin / drums
+- ⚡ &nbsp; Fun fact: I can juggle and play the violin / drums

 ### Connect with me: